Is Cervical Disk Replacement Right for You? Exploring the Options

 Cervical Disk Replacement, or cervical arthroplasty, involves replacing a damaged cervical disc with an artificial one to restore the natural function of spinal motion segments.
 It’s performed to address degenerative disc diseases causing neck pain and limited mobility.

-By replacing the damaged disc, the surgery aims to alleviate pain, prevent adjacent segment degeneration, and restore proper alignment and functionality in the neck region.
+The surgery aims to alleviate pain, prevent adjacent segment degeneration, and restore proper alignment and functionality in the neck region by replacing the damaged disc.
 This procedure offers long-term relief and reduces the risk of further complications associated with degenerative disc diseases.

 Who is a Candidate for Cervical Disk Replacement?